jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 Tech stack details — confirm exactly what backend/database we’re using.

-Setup instructions — include any .env file requirements, API keys, or config steps.
+Setup instructions — eventually add a package.json file to root dir, include any .env file requirements, API keys, or config steps.

 Screenshots or demo GIF — show what the calendar looks like.